Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/OTA/OTA - Update Firmware to Ameba via OTA.rst

 Steps to generate a Cloud OTA image are as follows:

-1. Compile user’s sketch. "km0_km4_image2.bin" will be generated upon Arduino's sketch Verify (compilation) process done in the file path: C:\Users\USERNAME\AppData\Local\Arduino15\packages\realtek\tools\ameba_d_tools\x.x.x.
+1. Compile user's sketch. "km0_km4_image2.bin" will be generated upon Arduino's sketch Verify (compilation) process done in the file path: C:\Users\USERNAME\AppData\Local\Arduino15\packages\realtek\tools\ameba_d_tools\x.x.x.
 This file will be used as the source binary to be converted to an OTA binary later.

-2. Retrieve the "ImageTool.exe" from GitHub ambd_sdk: https://github.com/ambiot/ambd_sdk/tree/dev/tools/AmebaD/Image_Tool, double click to open it.
+2. Retrieve the `ImageTool.exe <https://github.com/Ameba-AIoT/ameba-rtos-d/tree/main/tools/AmebaD/Image_Tool>`__

 3. Select "OTA_All" as Generate Target type (in red).